Vamos Cuba Travel Guide

 Enjoy the Cuban beaches all year round

-The weather in Cuba changes from May to October during the rainy season, but saying that it doesn’t rain constantly and it’s still warm, if you enjoy sightseeing rather than chilling in the sun, or you’re coming to do a course, then coming in the rainy season will be cheaper, but just as enjoyable.
+The weather in Cuba changes from May to October during the rainy season.
+Despite being called "the rainy season", the rain is rarely constant and the weather will will be warm.
+If you enjoy sightseeing rather than relaxing in the sun – or you’re coming to do a course – then visiting in the rainy season will be cheaper but just as enjoyable.

-Like any other Caribbean island Cuba sometimes gets a hurricane visit, especially between the months of August and October, don’t let it put you off coming because the Cuba weather can be fantastic and it is the cheapest period in the holiday season.
+Like any other Caribbean island, Cuba sometimes gets a hurricane visit, especially between the months of August and October.
+Don’t let it put you off coming because the Cuba weather can be fantastic and it is the cheapest period in the holiday season.
+However, be aware that a hurricane can have an impact on

 Cubans are passionate about music and dance so although the winter months are generally quieter in Cuba there is still plenty of activities to entertain you.
 The Annual Festival Internacional de Ballet takes place in October, and the acclaimed Festival International de Jazz (International Jazz Festival) take place in February.